franneck94/UdemyCppExt_Template/6_Container/WordCount/Exercise.md

 CountedWordsMap count_words(const WordVector &words);

-WordCountVec map_to_vector(CountedWordsMap counted_words);
+WordCountVec map_to_vector(const CountedWordsMap &counted_words);

 void sort_word_counts(WordCountVec &word_counts);
 ```

+- count_words:
-- count_words: count the different words from the word vector and store the word, occurence pairs to the map
+  - count the different words from the word vector and store the word, occurence pairs to the map
+  - E.g. {"jan", "is", "my", "name"} {{"Jan": 1, "is": 1, "my": 1, "name": 1}}
-- map_to_vector: store the word count map to the word count vector
+- map_to_vector: store the word count map to the word count vector (needed for sorting)
 - sort_word_counts: Sort the word count vector

 ## Main Function